bcoe/travis-deploy-example/README.md

 `.npmrc` is npm's configuration file, amongst other things: it contains your auth information, and tells the npm CLI what registry to install from.
-The following lines in our `.travis.yml` generate a `.npmrc` [mapping the @bcoe scope](http://localhost:4000/cli/configuration.html#option-2-using-enterprise-for-private-packages-only) to the `registry.npmjs.org` registry:
+The following lines in our `.travis.yml` generate an `.npmrc` [mapping the @bcoe scope](http://localhost:4000/cli/configuration.html#option-2-using-enterprise-for-private-packages-only) to the `registry.npmjs.org` registry:

 ```yaml
 before_install: